-As disclosed in notes 1 and 2, the Company has provided a significant amount of loans to Unilever Finance International AG which are valued at amortised cost less accumulated impairment losses.
-As at 31 December 2021, the carrying value of these loans to Unilever Finance International AG, amounted to EUR 10.3 billion.
+As disclosed in notes 2 and 3 of the financial statements, the Company has provided a significant amount of loans to Unilever Finance International AG which are valued at amortised cost less accumulated impairment losses.
+As at 31 December 2022, the carrying value of these loans amounted to EUR 12.8 billion.

-The Company is dependent on the performance of Unilever Finance International AG for repayment of these loans to the Company and a risk exists with regard to the timely identification of objective indicators for impairment.
-Given the pervasive impact of the valuation of these loans as at 31 December 2021 to Group companies on the financial statements of the Company as a whole, we consider the valuation of these loans to Group companies to be a key audit matter.
+The Company is dependent on the performance of Unilever Finance International AG for repayment of these loans to the Company and a risk exists with regard to the timely identification of indicators for impairment.
+Given the pervasive impact of the valuation of these loans as at 31 December 2022 to Group companies on the financial statements of the Company as a whole, we consider the valuation of these loans to Group companies to be a key audit matter.